OntimizeWeb/docs/_o_components/35-o-table.component.md

 This section explains how the table data exportation works.

 <h3 class="grey-color">Exportating the table data</h3>
-The `o-table` component is able to export its data in Excel, HTML and PDF format.
-For this, it is necessary to set up the services properly on your rest interface.
+The `o-table` component is able to export its data in Excel, HTML and PDF format by default.
+Extra formats can be configured using the <a href="#table-export-button">o-table-export-button</a> component.
+In order to perform the exportation of the table data, it is necessary to set up the services properly on your rest interface.

-Table allows export visible data by default.
-Using the `export-mode` input user can modify that default value to all data.
+The `o-table` component exports the shown data by default.
+Using the `export-mode` attribute, the user can modify this behaviour in order to export all the data the table stores in the browser (`export-mode="local"`) or all the data asociated to the table (`export-mode="all"`).
->**NOTE**: The `export-mode="all"` only work whether the table is not pageable, that is pageable="no" .

-The exportation process is performed as follows:
+<b>The exportation process is performed as follows:</b>

 <p>Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types...</p>
-<p>Then it sends the information data to the server in order to generate the file which contains the exported data.</p>
+<p>Then it sends this information to the server in order to generate the file that will contain the exported data.</p>

-<p>The rest interface used for this is like the following by default:
+<p>The rest interface used for this must be like the following by default:
 <br>
-{% raw %} https://{ your-api-endpoint }/export/{ format-selected } {% endraw %}
+{% raw %} https://{ your-api-endpoint }/{ table-service-path }/{ table-entity }/{ format-selected } {% endraw %}
 <br>
 Where <b>format-selected</b> can be: <b>'xlsx'</b>, <b>'html'</b> or <b>'pdf'</b> depending on the format selected.
+You can also export the table data in other format using a <a href="#table-export-button">o-table-export-button</a>, in this case, the <b>format-selected</b> will be the value configured in the attribute `export-type` of the `o-table-export-button` component.
 <br>
-You can change the <b>/export</b> end point.
-Please check the <a href="#customexportendpoint">Custom exportation end point</a> section.
+If you want to customize this end point, please check the <a href="#customexportendpoint">Custom exportation end point</a> section.
 </p>

 <p>The service must send a response with an object containing an unique identifier for the file and a key that depends on the format selected for the exportations.
 You can se en example of each exportation object response in the following table.